International Best Dressed Hall of Fame List

-The International Best Dressed Hall of Fame List was founded by fashionista Eleanor Lambert in 1940 as an attempt to boost the reputation of American fashion at the time.
-The American magazine Vanity Fair is currently in charge of the List after Lambert left the responsibility to "four friends at Vanity Fair" in 2002, a year before her death.
+The International Best Dressed Hall of Fame List was created and originally writted and edited by the fashion publicist Eleanor Lambert in 1940 for Vanity Fair as an attempt to boost the reputation of American fashion at the time.
+The American magazine Vanity Fair is currently in charge of the list after Lambert left the responsibility to "four friends at Vanity Fair" in 2002, a year before her death.